Your Care Providers

-The doctor who admitted you to the medical center.
-Attending physicians
+The Attending Physician is the doctor who admitted you to the medical

-hospital, you may be admitted by one of the physicians of Catawba Valley
+does not admit patients to the hospital, you may be admitted by one of

-are having a surgical procedure, your attending physician may be the surgeon
+you are having a surgical procedure, your Attending Physician may be the

 Your attending physician may decide to ask another physician to participate